 Ashok Kumar Fellowship

 The Ashok Kumar Fellowship Scheme is run by the Materials Processing Institute, the Parliamentary Office of Science and Technology and the Institution of Chemical Engineers.
-Applications for the 2023 Ashok Kumar Fellowship have now closed.
-Details of the 2024 Fellowship will be published in due course.
+Applications for the 2025 Ashok Kumar Fellowship are now open.
+The closing date for applications is 30th June 2024.

 Westminster Palace - The UK Houses of Parliament